Spring Garden Revival

 Natick Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Natick enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect community well-being.
-Mowing is permitted during the hours of 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws—always verify with the Natick Building Department.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and noise complaints, contact: Natick Building Department
+Natick enforces strict municipal ordinances regarding mowing equipment operation and noise.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (residents should verify current bylaws).
+Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+Code enforcement is managed by the Natick Building Department, while noise complaints may be directed to the Natick Police Department.

 13 East Central Street, Natick, MA 01760